 Speaking of which, I actually have a make-up that is completely contrary to all these principles on my passport!
 I had not prepared before, but worked right opposite the police station and spontaneously went there after work to get a new passport.

-Then I had a colorful party sweep around the eyes, quite a lot of blush and also I was tired and the basic makeup did not sit as well after a day in the classy restaurant kitchen.
+Then I had a colorful blue party sweep around my eyes, quite a lot of blush and also I was tired and the basic makeup did not sit as well after a day in the classy restaurant kitchen.
 I look like a really tired gangster on that card haha!

 Now there is only the last (and most difficult) part left, the drive-up.
 So keep your fingers crossed for a while longer!